AndreaSassella/IF-Translation/README.md

 - whether baseline rows are present
 - whether expected regimes are present
 - whether perturbed averages suspiciously exceed baseline averages

-## Status

-The repository is now executable in a normal Python environment, but I could not run it inside this workspace because Python is not installed in the current session.